jindrichmynarz/dissertation/parts/evaluation.md

 In particular, the recommender systems research community is reassessing the dominance of offline testing focused on evaluating accuracy metrics.
 It is becoming more common to emphasize online testing and non-accuracy metrics, such as recommendation diversity.

+Click-through can be reinterpreted as implicit positive rating.

 <!--
 TODO: In order to be able to interpret CTR correctly, read: T. Joachims, L. Granka, B. Pan, H. Hembrooke, and G. Gay, Accurately interpreting clickthrough data as implicit feedback.
 -->

+A/B testing

 ### Evaluated metrics